National Amusements theater chain to pay $250,000 for failing to protect employees from data breach, AG says

 A spokeswoman for National Amusements, which is based in Norwood, Massachusetts, did not return requests for comment.

-The company did disable internet access to their systems, reset users’ passwords, and launched an investigation into the data breach.
+The company did disable internet access to their systems, reset users’ passwords and launched an investigation into the data breach.
 The investigation found that a hacker stole an employee’s credential to infiltrate National Amusements’ systems.
-The company had multifactor authentication in place.
-But it was not enforced for certain channels, helping the hacker gain access, James said.
+The company had multifactor authentication in place, but it was not enforced for certain channels, helping the hacker gain access, James said.

 More than 82,000 employees were affected, including 23,365 New York residents.
 Information exposed during the breach included names, dates of birth, Social Security numbers, passport numbers and financial account numbers.

-National Amusements, according to James, said that moviegoers were not impacted by the breach and only the data of employees and contractors was exposed.
+National Amusements, according to James, said moviegoers were not impacted by the breach and only the data of employees and contractors was exposed.

-In addition to paying $250,000 to New York State, National Amusements also agreed to take several steps to protect employee’s personal data, James said.
+In addition to paying $250,000 to New York State, National Amusements also agreed to take several steps to protect employees' personal data, James said.